 The iPhone 5S iSight camera has what Apple describes as a 'better 8Mp sensor', than either the iPhone 5 or the iPhone 5C.
 It lists the sensor as 8 megapixels with 1.5µ pixels.
 It has ƒ/2.2 aperture and a True Tone flash which has two LEDs, one of which is amber.
 The FaceTime Camera takes 1.2Mp photos at a resolution of 1280x960, and offers 720p HD video recording.

 Importantly, the 5S no longer uses an upscaled 4Mp mode in very low light as the iPhone 5 does, and photos taken in dark conditions have much less noise.
 In good light, you won’t see a huge difference between images from the two iPhones, but at night, the 5S does a better job.
+To the untrained eye, photos are just as good as those from the iPhone 6 and 6 Plus.
+However, it can't keep up in low light, especially when the iPhone 6 Plus' optical stabilisation comes into play.

 Here are two photos, the first from the iPhone 5, and the second from the 5S.
 The difference is subtle, but noticeable.